sloothword/bot-chassis/README.md

 # Configuration
-All configuration is still done inside the telegram.php config file.
+All configuration is still done inside the chassis.php config file.
 > The configuration keys not eyplained here come from telegram-bot-sdk (XXX).

 ## telegram.php